Manish Sisodia, Satyendar Jain: Trusted aides of Delhi CM Kejriwal | Law-Order

 He has been deemed as one of the best education administrators and educationists in government by AAP leaders.

-A trusted aide of Kejriwal, he saw Delhi through the COVID-19 crisis, especially during the second wave when the national capital battled a shortage of beds and oxygen.
+A trusted aide of Kejriwal, he saw Delhi through the coronavirus crisis, especially during the second wave when the national capital battled a shortage of beds and oxygen.

 After Jain's arrest, Kejriwal had said that he was put behind bars to impede the progress of work being carried out under him.